 The following procedure describes the logical setup and execution of event system actions.

-- When an Episerver CMS website starts, it does the following:
+- When an Optimizely CMS website starts, it does the following:

 - Creates a secret if one does not already exist in the site database.